Bone Metastases: When Cancer Spreads to the Bones

 How doctors find and diagnose bone metastasis

-In some cases, your doctor may find bone metastasis before you have symptoms.
-In some
+In some cases, your healthcare provider may find bone metastasis before you have symptoms.

 tests to make sure the cancer has not spread to your bones, before recommending treatment.

 When you have symptoms of bone metastasis, these are some of the tests that can be